ALA Political Action Committee (ALA-PAC)

 Money raised for the ALA-PAC goes toward targeted campaign contributions to members of Congress positioned to support the lighting industry.
 A small balance is retained in the PAC fund in the event an issue develops requiring some sort of action.

-Current lighting industry "champions" and contributions received from the ALA-PAC:
+Current lighting industry "champions" and contributions received from the ALA-PAC in 2013:

 - Senator Rob Portman-$2,500 (R-Ohio)